hellbox/srob-migration/content/reviews/enemies-of-the-state.md

 name = "Enemies of the state"
 title = "Enemies of the state" dek = "What can progressives do to fight when they've been outspent and out-planned by libertarian billionaires at every turn?
-Is there any hope?" facebookauto = "The vast right-wing conspiracy is real.
+Is there any hope?" type = "Review"facebookauto = "The vast right-wing conspiracy is real.
 Is there any hope for progressives?" twitterauto = "Progressives have been outspent & out-planned by billionaires.
 Is there any hope?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/dark-money.md"]